hamza-faroooq/Swift-NativeImageVideoPickerManager/README.md

 First of all, follow the instructions written in **Introduction** section of this documentaion

 Then, simply download or copy [this](https://github.com/hamza-faroooq/Swift-NativeImageVideoPickerManager/blob/main/ImagePickerManager.swift) code and place it in your project.
-(Click on the link, this will take you to the directory where extension is placed)
+(Click on the link, this will take you to the directory where NativeImageVideoPickerManager is placed)

 ## Example